mirkonz/smart-gamma/README.md

 ### Using Smart Gamma
 - **Default behavior:** Smart Gamma does nothing until the average scene luminance falls below the darkness threshold for at least the threshold duration, and it waits the same duration above the threshold before fading back out.
 When you manually adjust gamma/brightness/contrast/saturation in the filter UI, they still take effect only while the automatic `effect_strength` scalar is non-zero, so the preview stays faithful when the environment is bright.
 - **Slider guidance:** Lower the darkness threshold to reserve the boost for truly dark scenes or raise it to catch dim but not fully black footage.
+A read-only indicator above the slider shows the current averaged luminance percentage so you can match the threshold quickly.
 The threshold duration controls how patient the filter is before reacting in either direction.
 Fade-in/out envelopes (up to 20 s) shape how cinematic the transition feels, while Gamma/Brightness/Contrast/Saturation tune the correction strength applied while active.

 ## How It Works
 1. **Luminance probe:** Each frame the filter downsamples the source texture to 32×32 on the GPU, stages that tiny texture once, and computes the Rec.709 luminance average.
 An exponential moving average (α = 0.18) keeps the signal stable.